google/rust-design-faq/src/types.md

 // state machine or things are not looking rosy
 ```

 ## When should I use `Rc` versus `Arc`?

 Never expose `Rc` in APIs. `Arc` is the right choice nearly always.
 (You
 might want to look at the [archery crate](https://docs.rs/archery/latest/archery/)).

+## What should I do instead of inheritance?

+Use composition.
+Sometimes this results in more boilerplate, but it avoids
+a raft of complexity.

+Specifically, for example:
+* you might include the "superclass" struct as a member of the subclass
+  struct;
+* you might use an enum with different variants for the different possible
+  "subclasses".

+Usually the answer is obvious: it's unlikely that your Rust code is structured
+in such a way that inheritance would be a good fit anyway.

+> I've only missed inheritance when actually implementing languages which
+> themselves have inheritance - MG.